ChameleonCloud/docs/source/technical/networks/networks_stitching.rst

 Configuring a Stitchable Network
 ________________________________

-In this documentation, we will describe how to stitch to the ExoGENI testbed.
 Your first step will require creating a stitchable network.
 Unlike creating other networks on Chameleon, stitchable networks can only be created by first reserving a stitchable VLAN segment using the CLI (See